 Political attitudes and attitude change

 In this study we study attitude change, and as such we will need to clarify what an attitude is.
 An attitude represent an individual’s evaluation of a certain attitude object (Ajzen, 2005).
 This attitude becomes political when the attitude object is political.
 This of course can be a broad range of things, such as political institutions, politicians, but also political issues (Knutsen, 2018).
 As such, political opinions also fall underneath the moniker of political attitude.
-As such, in this paper we will study attitudes of individuals towards political issues.
-In this paper, their attitude towards: income distribution, EU-integration, cultural inclusion, and euthanasia.
-Subsequently, an attitude change correspondents with an individuals change on one of these attitudes.
+In line with this we will study attitudes of individuals towards political issues; their attitude towards income distribution, EU-integration, cultural inclusion, and euthanasia.
+Subsequently, an attitude change correspondents with an individual’s change in their position on these issues.

 The question that naturally follows is: when do political attitudes of individuals change?
 Within the political socialization literature, people are expected to form most of their political attitudes in their adolescence (Jennings & Niemi, 1974; Neundorf & Smets, 2017; Niemi & Sobieszek, 1977).
-Key socializing agents during this period are their parents, friends and teachers.
+Key socializing agents during this period are parents, friends and teachers.
 Nevertheless, political attitude change is still possible after this important developmental period (Wood, 2000).
 People can decide to update their political attitudes when they are confronted with new information, either provided by personal life experiences, media, or other socializing agents such as network members.
 All these sources may provide information or give incentives (to adhere to group norms for instance or to reduce friction in a relation) for people to change their political attitudes.

 We turn to people’s partners as one of the most important sources of social influence.
 They are people that individuals are close to and interact with on a daily basis (Kim & Stattin, 2019; Stattin & Korol, 2021).
 Furthermore, they are also the persons with whom individuals are most likely to discuss important topics such as politics.
 Hence, the romantic partnership is important for people’s political behavior.
 We expect that two mechanisms drive social influence within romantic partnerships: information exchange and conformity.